-Go to the Google pager here to get details on how to use Google Drive for Android with OCR
+Go to the Google page here to get details on how to use Google Drive for Android with OCR

-To add your documents to Google Drive to get them OCRed, go in to your Google Drive account.
+To add your documents to Google Drive to get them OCRed, go into your Google Drive account.
 On the My Drive page, click the Settings button on the right side of the page.
-Under Upload Settings, check off the Convert text from uploaded PDF and image files and the Confirm settings before each upload options.
+Under Upload Settings, check off the Convert text from uploaded PDF and image files and the Confirm settings before each upload option.

 Then, click the Upload button next to Create button on the left side of the page.
 Select Files, and find the file that you want to convert to text in Finder.
 Click Open.

 An Upload Settings panel will appear.
 Select the proper language from the Document Language drop-down menu, and leave the Confirm settings before each upload box checked.